Ivory Coast Currency (XOF): How to Pay, Exchange Rates and Tips

 The Nigerian Naira (NGN) is one of the most searched currencies for conversion.
 Currently:

-📸 In markets like Bouaké, having small CFA Franc bills is essential – Photo by BB
+📸 In markets like Bouaké, having small CFA Franc banknotes is essential – Photo by BB

 Where to Exchange Your Currency for Franc CFA